-A few of his favorites include grilled pizza and spicy Mexican food.
-As with many of my recipes, I decided to twist the two and make my version of a spicy Grilled Mexican Chipotle Pizza using this awesome smokey, hot sauce that’s from Lowes Foods called El Yucateco Chipotle Hot Sauce.
-This is something he’ll rave about for weeks!
+To celebrate father’s day a little early, I decided to combine a few of my husband’s favorites including grilled pizza and spicy Mexican food.
+As with many of my recipes, I decided to twist the two and make a spicy grilled Mexican chipotle pizza using this awesome smokey, hot sauce that’s from Lowes Foods called El Yucateco Chipotle Hot Sauce.

-Today, I made the dough (tossing in a dash or two of the chipotle sauce).
+Next, I made the dough (tossing in a dash or two of the chipotle sauce).
 I guess I couldn’t help from layering the flavors.
-The sweet, smokey heat was calling me.
+The sweet, smoky heat was calling me.

 Once you’ve preheated your grill, be sure you have everything ready and available to use.
 The dough cooking process can be quick.

-- Bottom side of the dough is cooking here, it takes only a minute or two.
-Then...flip it!
+- The bottom side of the dough is cooking here, it takes only a minute or two.
+Then…flip it!
 (Remember: lots of oil.)

 - If you get your dough caught up in the wrong place, wait to adjust it until the dough has cooked a minute or so and is not sticky and raw.